 BSI propose massive increase in charges for 1993/94.
 IIS protest directly and via JCC.
 BSI agrees to reinstate its foreign standards lending service as a result.
 IIS reinstates annual residential conference 'Managing in the 90s'.
 IIS begins half day course programme.
-Jan Francisco De Grand Port of the Control of the US of 1994 Sarah Carter completes nine years as Executive Secretary of IIS.
+IIS Membership cards promoted.
+They entitled members to a reader's ticket for the BL.
+IIS discussion list on Janet renamed LIS-IIS (formerly IIS-Scotland).
+Efforts to contain operating expenses results in financial surplus.
+Management Committee takes over day to day administration of the IIS so that Council can focus on 1994 strategic matters.
+Sarah Carter completes nine years as Executive Secretary of IIS.
 Interregnum managed by Gillian Allen.
-Elspeth Hyams appointed as IIS Director with an increased focus on marketing and PR.
-Home-based worker insurance secured as member benefit.
-CIQM produces first report noting poor quality raw data, duplicate records and poor service from vendor help desks The property of the state of the service for DNH; the BL Working Party report on electronic publishing; the Follett Report[] on the future of academic libraries.
+Elspeth Hyrams appointed as IIS Director with an increased focus on marketing and PR. nome-based worken mounties secured as member benefit.
+TOM produces first report noting poor quality raw data, duplicate records and poor service from vendor help desks IIS External Affairs makes substantial submissions to the team reviewing the public library service for DNH; the BL Working Party report on electronic publishing; the Follett Report[1] on the future of academic libraries.
 Monopolies and Mergers Commission reports that despite a 'technical' monopoly of online database providers, the existence of other suppliers meant this did not operate against the public interest.
-Bowker-Saur launches new branding for JIS.
+Bower - add hardenes new production of new Irish Financial and Business Group.
 IIS's Irish Branch agrees affiliation of new Irish Financial and Business Group.
 Bangemann Report 'Europe and the Information Society' published.